purton-tech/rust-on-nails/rust-on-nails.com/content/docs/api/_index.md

 +++
-title = "API"
+title = "Adding an API"
-description = "Quick start and guides for installing the AdiDoks theme on your preferred operating system." date = 2025-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 template = "docs/section.html" sort_by = "weight"
+description = "Using gRPC to add an API" date = 2025-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00
+template = "docs/section.html"
+sort_by = "weight"
-weight = 2
+weight = 35
-draft = true
 +++